Adventure Time: Critical reception

-The show has received universal acclaim from critics.
+Adventure Time has received universal acclaim from critics.
 The A.V.
 Club reviewer Zack Handlen called it "a terrific show [that] fits beautifully in that gray area between kid and adult entertainment in a way that manages to satisfy both a desire for sophisticated (i.e., weird) writing and plain old silliness".

-Adventure Time has been complimented for its resemblance to cartoons of the past.
+The show has been praised for its resemblance to cartoons of the past.
 In an article for the Los Angeles Times, television critic Robert Lloyd compared the series to "the sort of cartoons they made when cartoons themselves were young and delighted in bringing all things to rubbery life".
 Robert Mclaughlin of Den of Geek expressed a similar sentiment when he wrote that Adventure Time "is the first cartoon in a long time that is pure imagination".
 He complimented the show for "its non-reliance on continually referencing pop culture".
 Eric Kohn of IndieWire said the show "represents the progress of [cartoon] medium" in the current decade.

 A number of reviews have positively compared the series and its creators to other culturally significant works and individuals, respectively.
 In 2013, Entertainment Weekly reviewer Darren Franich called the series "a hybrid sci-fi/fantasy/horror/musical/fairy tale, with echoes of Calvin and Hobbes, Hayao Miyazaki, Final Fantasy, Richard Linklater, Where the Wild Things Are, and the music video you made with your high school garage band".
 Emily Nussbaum of The New Yorker praised Adventure Time's unique approach to emotion, humor, and philosophy by likening it to "World of Warcraft as recapped by Carl Jung".
 Zack Handlen of The A.V.
 Club concluded that the show was "basically what would happen if you asked a bunch of 12-year-olds to make a cartoon, only it's the best possible version of that, like if all the 12-year-olds were super geniuses and some of them were Stan Lee and Jack Kirby and the Marx Brothers".